tobek/laminae/notes.md

 unused ones can just be particular places

-- incredibly loud, but quiet eye of the storm in the middle
 - huge building constructed with a single piece of gossamer fabric
 - More extreme weather and how it effects culture - like it always rains, but weirder
 - Sort of like the wall place, one place could be an endless crevasse
-    + maybe 100 feet across (need to conceptualize it - tennis court?) so daylight is limited (very, it would converge to block out all light unless plane's geometry is differnt, or it slopes outwards? maybe slopes out and never seems to increase in distance), especially if the people above you have many bridged buildings..infinitely tall and deep. maybe there's one area only where the distance varies - like an amphitheater. a city used to be there but now there is only a lone demon - LED, NEP, NED
+    + maybe 100 feet across (need to conceptualize it - tennis court?) so daylight is limited (very, it would converge to block out all light unless plane's geometry is differnt, or it slopes outwards? maybe slopes out and never seems to increase in distance), especially if the people above you have many bridged buildings..infinitely tall and deep. maybe there's one area only where the distance varies - like an amphitheater. a city used to be there but now there is only a lone demon - LED, NEP
     + "Karaz_ca_01" pic and michael hutter
 - Underwater
 - https://en.wikipedia.org/wiki/Glossary_of_landforms